Catholic Church in China: Qing dynasty (1644–1912)

 The Qing dynasty imperial government permitted French Catholic Christian missionaries to enter and proselytize in Tibetan lands, which weakened the control of the Tibetan Buddhist Lamas, who refused to give allegiance to the Chinese.
 The Tibetan Lamas were alarmed and jealous of Catholic missionaries converting natives to Catholicism.
 During the 1905 Tibetan Rebellion the Tibetan Buddhist Gelug Yellow Hat sect led a Tibetan revolt.
 The Lamas massacred Christian missionaries and native converts to Christianity and besieged Bat'ang, burning down the mission chapel and killing two foreign missionaries, Père Mussot and Père Soulié.
 The Chinese Amban's Yamen was surrounded and Chinese General Wu Yi-chung was shot dead in the Yamen by Lama forces.
 The Chinese Amban Feng and Commandant in Chief Li Chia-jui managed to escape by scattering rupees behind them, which the Tibetans proceeded to pick up.
 The Ambans reached Commandant Lo's place, but the 100 Tibetan troops serving under the Amban, armed with modern weaponry, mutinied when news of the revolt reached them.
 The Tibetan Lamas and their Tibetan followers besieged the Chinese Commandant Lo's palace along with local Christian converts.
 In the palace they killed all Christian converts, both Chinese and Tibetan.

+In 1907, the publication of Canon Léon Joly's Le Christianisme et l'Extrême-Orient resulted in major reactions from Catholic missionaries in China.
+Léon Joly's's study of missionary histories in Asia concluded that Church missions had been a failure to date, achieving little despite major financial investments and personnel investment across centuries.
+In Léon Joly's view, Catholic missions in China had failed because of the Church's reliance on foreign political power and European clergy keeping Chinese in subordinate positions, creating European spiritual colonies rather than local churches.

+One of the major contrary voices in the Catholic missionary community was Louis-Marie Kervyn, whose 1911 text on missionary methods contended that Chinese were inherently immoral, inferior to Europeans by nature, and potentially possessing an extra degree of original sin.
+The text was initially well received by missionaries in China.
+In 1914, the Holy See condemned the text as heretical.